eidp/actions-template/README.md

 -  **Template repository** (e.g., `typescript-react-template`) contains the cookiecutter template with `{{cookiecutter.*}}` variables
 -  **Rendered repository** (e.g., `typescript-react`) is created using `cruft create` and maintains a `.cruft.json` file linking back to the template

 1. When a PR is created on the **template repository**, the `update-rendered-template` action uses cruft to apply the changes that the PR contains to a clone of the **rendered repository**.
-If an automerge succeeds, the `create-rendered-template-pr` is triggered
+This triggers the `create-rendered-template-pr`.
-1. The `create-rendered-template-pr` action creates a PR in the **rendered repository** with the updates
+1. The `create-rendered-template-pr` action creates a PR in the **rendered repository** with the updates.
+1. The `monitor-rendered-template-workflow-status` is triggered and monitors the rendered template workflow status.
-1. The PR on the **template repository** is reviewed by a team member and merged or closed, and triggers the `auto-manage-rendered-template-pr` workflow
+1. The PR on the **template repository** is reviewed by a team member and merged or closed, and triggers the `auto-manage-rendered-template-pr` workflow.
 1. The `auto-manage-rendered-template-pr` workflow mirrors the **template repository** PR status to the **rendered repository** PR (merged -> merged, closed -> closed).
-It also updates the `.cruft.json` file to point to the latest commit in the template repository after merging
+It also updates the `.cruft.json` file to point to the latest commit in the template repository after merging.

 <!-- BEGIN ACTIONS -->